Nothing in life prepares us to navigate the health care world

 Nothing in life prepares us

-We knew that patients should have someone with them during a hospital stay, so my five siblings, mother, and I arranged for one of us to always stay by Dad’s bedside for a recovery period estimated at six weeks — tops.
+We knew that patients should have someone with them during a hospital stay, so my five siblings, mother, and I arranged for one of us to stay at Dad’s bedside during his recovery that his doctors estimated at six weeks — tops.
 We had a vague idea that we might be called upon to speak up as advocates on dad’s behalf, but frankly, we had no idea what that might entail.
 We simply trusted ourselves to “figure it out.”
-After all, we were all college educated and seemed to navigate life pretty well.
+After all, we reasoned, we seemed to navigate life’s ups and downs pretty well – how could hospital care be that different?

-Though I didn’t know the term “patient-centered” at the time, we assumed Super Star, a leading academic medical center, offered such care — that is, care in which the entire system centers on what’s best for patients.
+Though I didn’t know the term “patient-centered” at the time, we assumed Super Star, a leading academic medical center, offered such care — that is, care in which the entire system revolves around each patient’s goals, priorities, physical and emotional needs, in a transparent collaboration among the patient, family and medical team.
 This flawed assumption tripped us up over and over again.
 One other thing we didn’t know at the time: with Dad’s discharge on the horizon, his fate was sealed with a fall.
 He was confined to horizontal traction until a neurologist could evaluate him “in an hour or two.”
-Instead, a full 57 hours passed before the neurologist came to administer a 5-minute test that confirmed Dad hadn’t suffered anything more than a bad bruise.
+Instead a full 57 hours passed before the neurologist finally came to administer a 5-minute test that confirmed Dad hadn’t suffered anything more than a bad bruise.
 The next morning, Dad was rushed to the intensive care unit with a raging fever and pneumonia, the inevitable result of prolonged horizontal traction.

 Our plea to help